kakubei/kakubei.github.io/_posts/2015-08-19-Swift-is-cool.md

 let multipliedNumbers = numbers.map({ $0 * 2 })
 {% endhighlight %}

+Perhaps a slightlly more readable version might be this:
+{% highlight swift %}
+let multipliedNumbers = numbers.map { number in number * 2 }
+{% endhighlight %}

+In this case, it is much more apparent what the first (and only) parameter is and what is happening to it.
+It still does the same thing as the line above, but I think this is more readable, and readable code will always triumph over shorter, more cryptic code.

 ## UIView Animations
 The animations in `UIView` are also a good example of closure usage.